 There is no law requiring a probate and as a practical matter I always tell people that you should open a probate estate only if there is a reason to do so.
 I cannot speak to any reason in your case, as it is dependent on the facts.
 However, two examples of why one would open an estate would be:...Read more »

 I cannot tell by your question whether your mother is still alive, but will assume that she is as she "lives in Missouri."
 The good news is that nothing is required of you until your mother's death.
 A Last Will and Testament has no legal significance until death.
-Even at that time, it must be...Read more »
+Even at that...Read more »

 Cases of neglect are incredibly fact specific and there is no bright-line test as to what constitutes neglect.
 Speaking generally, if someone is concerned that an elderly adult is being neglected, there are three basic options: